11 tips for finding European buyers on the European fresh fruit and vegetables market

 Tip:

-Germany: Deutscher Fruchthandelsverband is the German association that represents the interests of companies from all areas of trade in the fruit and vegetable sector.
-Its members (look for “Mitglieder”) account for approximately 70% of all fresh fruit and vegetable sales in Germany.
+- Germany: Deutscher Fruchthandelsverband is the German association for fresh trade.
+They represent the interests of companies from all trade areas in the fruit and vegetable sector.
+Its members (look for ‘Mitglieder’) account for approximately 70% of all fresh fruit and vegetable sales in Germany.

-The United Kingdom: Fresh Produce Consortium (FCP) is the United Kingdom’s fresh produce trade association.
+- The United Kingdom (UK): Fresh Produce Consortium (FCP) is the UK’s fresh produce trade association.
 It counts a wide variety of 700 member companies that relate to the fresh fruit, vegetable and flowers industry.

-France: Chambre Syndicale des Importateurs Français de fruits et légumes frais (CSIF).
-On their website, you can find French importers of fresh fruit and vegetables as members (“Adhérents”).
-The website is in French, but you can use the translator function of your web browser.
+- France: Chambre Syndicale des Importateurs Français de fruits et légumes frais (CSIF).
+On their website, you can find French importers of fresh fruit and vegetables as members (‘Adhérents’).

-The Netherlands: The Fresh Produce Centre, the Dutch association for companies that are active in the fresh fruit and vegetables industry.
+- The Netherlands: The Fresh Produce Centre is the Dutch association for companies that are active in the fresh fruit and vegetables industry.
 You can find their members on the website by selecting an activity or product.

 Tips: